Falmouth, Maine

 Falmouth (/ˈfælməθ/ FAL-məth) is a town in Cumberland County, Maine, United States.
+Falmouth is included in the Lewiston-Auburn, Maine metropolitan New England City and Town Area.
 The population was 12,444 at the 2020 census.
 It is part of the Portland-South Portland-Biddeford metropolitan area.

 A northern suburb of Portland, Falmouth borders Casco Bay and offers one of the largest anchorages in Maine.
-The town is home to three private golf clubs and the Portland Yacht Club.

 History

 Native Americans

 Native Americans followed receding glaciers into Maine around 11,000 BCE.
-At the time of European contact in the sixteenth century, people speaking a western dialect of the Wabanaki language inhabited present-day Falmouth.
-Captain John Smith observed a semi-autonomous band known as the Aucocisco living in Casco Bay.
-English explorer Christopher Levett met with the Aucocisco Sagamore Skittery Gusset at his summer village at Presumpscot Falls in 1623.
+At the time of European contact in the sixteenth century, people speaking an eastern dialect of the Abenaki-Pennacook language inhabited present-day Falmouth.
+In 1614, Captain John Smith observed a local Abenaki-Pennacook band whom he called "Aucocisco" (spelled various) living around western Casco Bay.
+The regional expert Alvin Morrison chose not call this band "Aucocisco" but simply the "Presumpscot River Wabanaki".
+Their main summer town was located on the lower Presumpscot, where they grew corn as well as beans and squash.
+Ten years later, English explorer Christopher Levett met with the Sagamore Skitterygusset at his summer fishing camp at Presumpscot Falls.
+Their meeting was reported as very positive, however, Levett was unable to return as promised due to unforeseen circumstances.

 A combination of warfare and disease decimated Native peoples in the years before English colonization, creating a shatter zone of devastation and political instability in what would become southern Maine.
 The introduction of European wares in the 1500s reoriented long-standing Native trade relationships in the Gulf of Maine.
-Warfare soon broke out among groups such as the Mi'kmaq and Penobscot who sought to subjugate their neighbors by monopolizing access to European goods.
+Warfare soon broke out among groups such as the Mi'kmaq and Penobscot who sought to subjugate their neighbours by monopolizing access to European goods.
 The arrival of foreign pathogens only served to compound the upheaval in the region.
 A particularly notorious epidemic between 1614 and 1620 ravaged the population of coastal New England with mortality rates at upwards of 90 percent.
 Native peoples were not totally destroyed however, maintaining a visible presence in the Casco Bay area until King George's War in the 1740s.
 French military defeats and increasing settler migration to the area from the southern New England Colonies impelled most Native Americans to assimilate into British colonial society, migrate toward the protection of New France or further up the coast where they remain today.